 Dianne has been writing Southern Gospel music since the 1970s.
-Her first recorded song was “Behold the Lamb” by the Song Masters in 1976, which was recorded by many groups…as recently as 2001 by the Dove Brothers.
-Dianne started performing at the age of 12 in a Gospel trio with her mother and aunt and was blessed to attend “all night singings” in Memphis all the way back to the 1950s, She was blessed to hear such legendary groups as the Statesmen and Blackwood Brothers and all the great quartets of the day.
-Gospel quartet singing remains her favorite music, and continues to be her signature writing style.
+Her first recorded song was “Behold the Lamb” by the Song Masters in 1976.
+She started performing at the age of 12 in a Gospel trio with her mother and aunt and was blessed to attend “all night singings” in Memphis all the way back to the 1950s.
+She heard such legendary groups as the Statesmen and Blackwood Brothers and all the great quartets of the day.
+Gospel quartet singing remains her favorite music, and continues to be her signature style.

 Dianne wrote her songs as the Lord gave them for many years, and still does; but in recent years, the Lord has led her into co-writing, which has been a blessing.
 He has put some great writers into her life!

 Dianne had a close relationship with the legendary Cathedral Quartet for two decades, beginning in the 1980s.
-They recorded 16 of her songs during those years, including “Boundless Love” and “We Shall See Jesus” which are the favorites among her songs, most fans would say.
-Her songs have been recorded by virtually all the Gospel quartets, and many of the trios, mixed groups, and soloists as well.
-Her songs are sung all over the world by Gospel groups and church choirs, now in her 40th year as a professional songwriter.
-Now that she is fully retired, from her “day job”, Dianne is writing more than ever by the grace of God.
+They recorded 16 of her songs during those years, including “Boundless Love” and “We Shall See Jesus”.
+In the early 2000s, she entered upon a relationship with the Kingdom Heirs, which has resulted in 57 of her songs being recorded by them, as of January 2017.
+Her songs have been recorded by virtually all the Gospel quartets, and many of the trios, mixed groups, soloists as well.
+Her songs are sung all over the world by Gospel groups and church choirs, now in her 41st year as a professional songwriter.
+Since she retired from her “day job” (in 2015), Dianne is writing full time by the grace of God.

-Dianne lives in Dyersburg, Tennessee, and is retired from a career in healthcare that lasted over 40 years.
-She has been a church pianist since the age of 12 and currently fills that role at Springhill Baptist Church in Dyersburg.
-She teaches the Open Door Sunday School there, and visitors are always welcome.
+Dianne lives in Dyersburg, Tennessee, and retired from a career in healthcare that lasted over 40 years.
+She has been a church pianist since the age of 12, and currently fills that role at Springhill Baptist Church in Dyersburg.
+She teaches the Open Door Sunday School Class there, and visitors are always welcome.
 Dianne is born again by the grace of God and is Southern Baptist by conviction and by choice.
-She loves the King James Authorized Version of the Holy Bible and highly recommends it to you.
+She loves the King James Authorized Version of the Holy Bible, and highly recommends it to you!